bepriyansh/mailhub/README.md

 # Bulk Email Sender

 This project allows you to send emails in bulk by uploading an Excel sheet containing a column with email addresses.
-The system will automatically detect the emails and you can mail to all recipients.
+The system will automatically detect the emails, and you can mail all recipients.

 ## Installation